fastify/example/writting-tests/with-mocha/README.md

-# Example on how to write good Tests for Fastify App
+# Example on how to write good Tests for Fastify App using mocha
 Run

 ```bash